HyperEssays’s logoA stylized portrait of Michel de Montaigne in black with blue, yellow, and red geometric elements in the background.

 Who was Michel de Montaigne?

-Michel de Montaigne, the author of the Essays, was a sixteenth-century French philosopher.
-That is the standard one-liner about him, at least.
+Michel de Montaigne, the author of the Essays, is often described as a sixteenth-century French philosopher.
 But was Montaigne actually a philosopher?
-And did he really retire from the world to write in solitude for years, as is often said?
+And did he really retire from the world to write in solitude for years, as is commonly believed?

 Copyediting, translating, writing notes, updating metadata … the work never ends.
 This is HyperEssays’s work log, a list of the chapters I’ve been working on: